Frequently Asked Questions

 The Department of Theatre, Barnard College, is the theatre department for all undergraduate students at Columbia University (Columbia College, Barnard College, School of General Studies, School of Engineering and Applied Science).
 The Department offers classes in the critical study of drama, theatre, and performance, as well as classes in the artistic practice of a range of disciplines: acting, directing, design, playwriting and dramaturgy.
 Although there is no formal relationship between the undergraduate theatre program and the graduate Theatre Division, School of the Arts, at Columbia University, the two programs have increasingly coordinated on curricular choices and theatre events.

 The Department of Theatre embeds theatre in the context of a liberal arts education.
 Students work in many different capacities in the theatre program.
 Creative artistic and critical work are reciprocally related in the department; majors are required to take courses in acting, directing, and design as well as theatre history, theory, and literature.
 Faculty expect all students to collaborate closely with faculty and fellow students and to produce ambitious, original work.
+See here for further detail about the major.

 No, since this is a B.A. rather than a B.F.A. program.
-Once a student is admitted to Barnard or Columbia, he or she may choose to major in theatre.
-There are auditions at the beginning of each semester to place students in acting classes and productions for that semester.
+Once a student is admitted to Barnard or Columbia, they may choose to major in theatre.
+THE DEPARTMENT OF THEATRE DOES NOT HANDLE ADMISSIONS.
+PLEASE CONTACT THE OFFICE OF ADMISSIONS FOR BARNARD OR COLUMBIA FOR ANY QUESTIONS REGARDING ADMISSIONS OR APPLICATIONS.

 On average, there are 20-30 Senior Theatre majors, and over 300 students are involved per year in the program, taking classes or working on productions.